COLOMBIA MINING REGULATION

 Colombia, officially the Republic of Colombia, is a country situated in the northwest corner of South America, bordered to the northwest by Panama, to the east by Venezuela and Brazil, and to the south by Ecuador and Peru.
 It is a unitary, constitutional republic comprised of thirty-two departments.
 Colombia has significant mineral and energy deposits, including the largest coal reserves in Latin America.
 Colombia also has nickel, gold, platinum, silver, copper, bauxite and emerald deposits.
 Indeed, Colombia produces most of the world's emeralds, which are located mainly in the Boyacá Department.

-Colombia ranked 70th of 109countries in the Fraser Institute’s Policy Perception 2015 annual survey of mining companies.
-Whilst mine development in Colombia is not without challenges, particularly in relation to environmental legislation, the South American country has held its relative standing as a place to invest over many of its neighbours, such as Venezuela (113th), Ecuador (99th) and Bolivia (105th).
+Colombia ranked 79th of 91 countries in the Fraser Institute 2017 Annual Survey of Mining Companies’ Policy Perception Index.
+Whilst mine development in Colombia is not without challenges, particularly in relation to environmental legislation, the South American country has held its relative good standing as a place to invest over many of its neighbours, such as Venezuela (91st), Ecuador (82nd) and Bolivia (83rd).

 PRINCIPAL LEGISLATION AND REGULATOR

 The mining authority is the Ministry of Mines and Energy and mining is regulated by the National Mining Agency (Agencia Nacional Mineria or ANM).
 The principal legislation governing the mining industry is the Colombian Constitution 1991 and Law 685 of 2001 (Mining Code).
 Article 332 of the Constitution affirms that non-renewable resources belong exclusively to the State.
-Several decrees were passed in 2013 that impact on mining regulation:
+Several decrees impact on mining regulation including:

-- Decree 935/2013 and 1300/2013: these decrees addresses the requirements in an application for a concession, as well as the bases for the examination and rejection of applications for concessions, including where the proponent lacks the requisite financial capability to conduct the proposed work; and
+- Decree 935/2013 and 1300/2013: these decrees addresses the requirements in an application for a concession, as well as the bases for the examination and rejection of applications for concessions, including where the proponent lacks the requisite financial capability to conduct the proposed work.
+Note that these two Decrees were temporarily suspended in 2016 by the Council of State;

-- Decree 943/2013: this decree addresses the basis upon which extensions of time will be considered and granted for exploration and exploitation phases during the currency of a concession.
+- Decree 943/2013: this decree addresses the basis upon which extensions of time will be considered and granted for exploration and exploitation phases during the currency of a concession; and

 As well, Resolution 428 and 551 were passed in 2013 that provide for the provision of geological information to the national database, the provision of bank statements and other evidence in support of financial competence to conduct works.